ajaymarathe/ng-fontawesome/README.md

 ```

 ## Usage
-Import direct in your .ts file:
+Import direct in your app.module.ts file:
 ```js
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';